GrahamDumpleton/mod_wsgi/README.rst

 Running mod_wsgi-express as root
 --------------------------------

-The primary intention of mod_wsgi express is to make it easier for users to run up Apache on non privileged ports, especially during the development of a Python web application.
-If you want to be able to run Apache using mod_wsgi express on a privileged port such as the standard port 80 used by HTTP servers, then you will need to run ``mod_wsgi-express`` as root.
+The primary intention of ``mod_wsgi-express`` is to make it easier for users to run up Apache on non privileged ports, especially during the development of a Python web application.
+If you want to be able to run Apache using ``mod_wsgi-express`` on a privileged port such as the standard port 80 used by HTTP servers, then you will need to run ``mod_wsgi-express`` as root.
 In doing this, you will need to perform additional steps.

 The first thing you must do is supply the ``--user`` and ``--group`` options to say what user and group your Python web application should run